xtagon/awesome-battlesnake/README.md

 ## Developer Stories

+- [Backstory of the Caterpillar BattleSnakes family](https://github.com/TheApX/battlesnake-hungry/blob/main/docs/backstory.md) (Journey and future plans of the developer of Hungry Caterpillar, Smart Caterpillar and test/educational [The Very Hungry Caterpillar](https://github.com/TheApX/battlesnake-hungry))
 - [Battlesnake: The Rusty Tapeworm Chronicles](https://sharkpillow.com/post/battlesnake/) (Background on [The Rusty Tapeworm](https://play.battlesnake.com/u/puttputt/the-rusty-tapeworm/)'s experience in the 2020 Battlesnake Saskatchewan Tournament)
 - [Battling the Snake: A Tournament Retrospective](https://www.kylepoole.me/blog/20191227_battlesnake_retrospective/) (Journey, Lessons Learned, and Future Plans from a Developer following a Battlesnake Tournament Experience)
 - [Building an AI for Battlesnake](http://www.graemehill.ca/battle-snake/) (A post-mortem from the winner of the Battlesnake Victoria 2018 Expert Division)